 - Enter a name and description for the group.

+The maximum number of characters allowed for the group name is 300.
 You cannot change the group name after you create the group.

 - From the Add Members drop-down menu, select the identity source that contains the member to add to the group.